Opposition to Change

 Needs Broader Experience

-While Carrie is doing excellent work, Mark is concerned she isn’t getting broad enough experience in retail merchandising to make her a strong candidate for an executive position down the road.
-But a position to work with the buyers in their company has just opened, and the role would fast-track Carrie’s development.
+Carrie is doing excellent work.
+However, Mark is concerned that she isn’t getting broad enough experience in retail merchandising to make her a strong candidate for an executive position down the road.
+As it turns out, a position to work with the buyers in their company has just opened, and the role would fast-track Carrie’s development.
 Mark is holding the position for Carrie.

 Fear of Changing Jobs

 Mark tells Carrie the good news, but her reaction seems less than ecstatic.
 She has a lot of arguments against taking the role.
-She doesn’t think she’ll be good at purchasing.
-She’s in the middle of planning a major event.
-She’s worried about falling on her face.
+For one, she doesn’t think she’ll be good at purchasing.
+Secondly, she’s in the middle of planning a major event.
+Lastly, she’s worried about falling on her face.

 Overcoming Resistance to Personal Change

 A smart, young manager with lots of potential is being tapped for bigger things.
 Mark can understand some butterflies about taking on something new, but Carrie seems to have a fear of changing jobs.
 Is she not suited for executive development?
-How does he help her overcome resistance to change?
+How, he wonders, can he help her overcome resistance to change?

 How to Manage Resistance to Change?